Skip to main content

 How Zirgan (ganciclovir) works

 Zirgan (ganciclovir) is an antiviral medication.
-It works by stopping herpes simplex virus (HSV) from making genetic material (DNA).
-This prevents the virus from making copies of itself and spreading.
+It works by stopping the herpes simplex virus (HSV) from making copies of itself.
+This helps stop the infection from spreading and allows the eye to heal.

 Drug facts